microsoft/CameraTraps/README.md

 - [x] Added Snapshot Serengeti classification model into the model zoo.
 - [x] Added Classification fine-tuning module.

-## 🔥 Future feature highlights
+## 🔥 Future highlights
 - [ ] MegaDetectorV6 with multiple model sizes for both optimized performance and low-budget devices like camera systems.
-- [ ] Direct Timelapse format outputs for both detection and classifcation.
+- [ ] Direct Timelapse format outputs for both detection and classification.
 - [ ] A detection model fine-tuning module to fine-tune your own detection model for Pytorch-Wildlife.
 - [ ] Direct LILA connection for more training/validation data.
 - [ ] More pretrained detection and classification models to expand the current model zoo.